Ted Knight created by Gardner Fox and unknown & Jack

 Theodore Knight was a brilliant scientist who discovered a source of near-limitless cosmic energy in the stars.
 It took him some time to refine the ability to harness this energy.
 He first applyied for a government grant to perfect the alloy needed to collect his newly discovered cosmic energy.
 During this, he met his future colleague, Wes Dodds (the Sandman).
 The Sandman had recently encountered a saboteur who called himself "Jonathan Smythe."
 Ted helped Wesley defeat Smythe, whose body was turned into gas by his own invention.
 (Sandman Mystery Theatre #38-40) Later, Smythe would reappear as Ted's greatest enemy, the Mist.

 1939 was a pivotal year for Ted.
 He went on to serve President Roosevelt's as the United States anticipated the coming of war.
 He contributed to early research efforts alongside Albert Einstein, which ultimately led to the creation of nuclear weapons.
 (Starman Secret Files #1) Then later in the year, he sought help from his cousin Sandra's colleague, Professor Davis, to harness cosmic energy with his new "gravity rod."
-(All-Star Squadron #41, Starman SF #1) Davis' assistance allowed Ted to perfect his technology, and he soon found himself using the gravity rod to fight crime as Starman.
+(All-Star Squadron #41, Starman Secret Files #1) Davis' assistance allowed Ted to perfect his technology, and he soon found himself using the gravity rod to fight crime as Starman.
 (Adventure #61)

 He became an early member of the Justice Society of America (All-Star #8) and served with them throughout the war, but took himself off full-time duty afterwards. (#24) Regardless, he frequently assisted the JSA in various cases.
 And he eventually upgraded his gravity rod to the newer "cosmic rod."